Raven-biosciences/chemX_docs/docs/glossary.md

 `Bemis-Murcko scaffold`
 : A Bemis-Murcko scaffold is simply the molecular core of a compound with the side chains removed per a set of predefined rules and with certain hetero atoms being replaced by more generic hetero atom placeholders.

+`BoxCox transformation`
+: A BoxCox transformation belongs to the family of power transformations and it transforms non-normally distributed data to (near)normally distributed data.
+It only works on positive data points, so your data is shifted if you have negative values in your target data.

+`Counterfactual`
+: A counterfactual molecule is a molecule of high structural similarity with low property similarity relative to a base molecule.
+As an example, if your base molecule is a strong inhibitor of its target protein, then a counterfactual molecule will be a poor inhibitor that is structurally very similar to the base molecule.

 `Featurization`
 : Molecules have to be translated into vector or matrix format before you can train a machine learning model.
 This is called featurization of the molecules.